 The Hub@Bonnyrigg Dhanawi

-The new community precinct at Bonnyrigg has recently been completed and will be opening to the public soon.
+The new community precinct at Bonnyrigg has recently been completed and is open to the public.
 Built as part of a Voluntary Planning Agreement (VPA) between Council and the Land and Housing Corporation through the redevelopment of the Bonnyrigg social housing estate, the new community centre will provide valuable community space for meetings, events and activities for the Bonnyrigg and surrounding communities.

 The centre includes a large function space, two large meeting rooms, a commercial kitchen and some smaller informal areas.
-Bookings will be opening soon and when available can be made through Council’s website at Halls and Community Centres.
+Bookings can be made through Council’s website at Halls and Community Centres.

 Naming of the centre